Fernando Verdasco: 2010: First Masters final & ATP 500 title, top 10 year-end ranking

 In the 2010 Internazionali BNL d'Italia, where he played in his second semifinal appearance at the Masters 1000 level, he faced David Ferrer and lost.
-Verdasco's next tournament was the Madrid Open, where he was seeded sixth.
-After receiving a bye in the first round, he defeated Ivo Karlović before falling to Jürgen Melzer.
+Verdasco's next tournament was the Madrid Open, where he defeated Ivo Karlović before falling to Jürgen Melzer.

 Then, a week before the French Open, he reached his fourth final of the year at Nice by beating Leonardo Mayer in the semifinals.
 He then lost to Richard Gasquet in the final.
 During the third set, he was captured by a microphone yelling profanities about the crowd and was seen to sarcastically wave at them, after which the crowd booed him.
 He apologized after the match and before the French Open to everyone and stated that two fans had agitated him.

 Verdasco was the seventh seed at the 2010 French Open where, in the fourth round, he lost to Nicolás Almagro.
 In an upset, Verdasco then lost in the opening round of Wimbledon to Fabio Fognini.

 After losing in the quarterfinals in Båstad, Verdasco then travelled to the US to begin his preparations for the US Open.
 At the Legg Mason Classic in Washington, Verdasco lost to Marcos Baghdatis in the second round.

 At the 2010 US Open, Verdasco came back from two sets down in the round of 16 to defeat compatriot David Ferrer in five sets.
 However he lost to top seed and eventual champion Rafael Nadal in the next round, increasing Nadal's lead over the career head-to-head 11–0.

-He next played at the 2010 PTT Thailand Open, losing to Benjamin Becker in the second round after receiving a first-round bye.
-He then traveled to China for the 2010 China Open in Beijing, losing to Philipp Kohlschreiber of Germany there, and to Thiemo de Bakker of the Netherlands at the 2010 Shanghai Rolex Masters.
-In the 2010 BNP Paribas Masters in Paris, he lost to Gaël Monfils in three sets despite holding two match points at 5–4 in the decider.
+He next played at the Thailand Open, losing to Benjamin Becker in the second round.
+He then traveled to China for the China Open in Beijing, losing to Philipp Kohlschreiber there, and to Thiemo de Bakker at the Shanghai Masters.
+In the Paris Masters, he lost to Gaël Monfils in three sets despite holding two match points at 5–4 in the decider.
 Verdasco finished the year with the same ranking he ended with in 2009, which was No. 9.